-COVID-19 Response: As of July 26, Semper Fi & America's Fund has provided $2.93 million in direct financial assistance to nearly four thousand service members, veterans, and families affected by the COVID-19 pandemic — including $1.7 million to supplement lost wages and meet basic living expenses; $849,000 to pay for groceries and supplies; $190,000 to pay for home-delivered meals; and $100,000 to families living with cancer.
+COVID-19 Response: As of late July, the organization had provided $2.93 million in direct financial assistance to nearly four thousand service members, veterans, and families impacted by COVID-19 — including $1.7 million to supplement lost wages and assist with basic living expenses; $849,000 toward the purchase of groceries and supplies; $190,000 for home-delivered meals; and $100,000 to families living with cancer.

 Funding: The Semper Fi & America's Fund is supported by foundations, corporations, and individuals.